History of Isco in Timeline

 2018: 2018 FIFA World Cup

-2019: 2019-20 La Liga Title with Real Madrid
+2019: La Liga title

-2020: Omitted from Spain's Euro 2020 Squad
+2020: Omitted from Spain's Euro 2020 squad

-In May 2021, Isco was omitted from Spain's 26-man squad for UEFA Euro 2020.
+In May 2021, Isco was omitted from Spain's squad for UEFA Euro 2020.

-May 2021: Omitted from Spain's Euro 2020 Squad
+May 2021: Omitted from Spain's Euro 2020 squad

-In May 2021, Isco was omitted from Spain's 26-man squad for UEFA Euro 2020.
+In May 2021, Isco was omitted from Spain's squad for UEFA Euro 2020.

 May 2022: Departure Announcement

-June 2022: End of Contract with Real Madrid
+June 2022: End of Real Madrid contract

 August 2022: Agreement with Sevilla

-December 2022: Contract Termination with Sevilla
+December 2022: Contract termination with Sevilla

-January 2023: Failed Transfer to Union Berlin
+January 2023: Failed transfer to Union Berlin

-July 2023: Joins Real Betis
+July 2023: Joining Real Betis

-On July 26, 2023, Isco joined Real Betis on a one-year deal.
+In July 2023, Isco joined Real Betis on a one-year deal.

-August 2023: Debut and First Goal for Betis
+August 2023: Debut and first goal for Betis

-December 2023: Contract Extension with Betis
+December 2023: Contract extension with Betis

 In December 2023, Isco extended his contract with Betis until June 2027.

-May 2025: Recalled to Spain's Squad
+May 2025: Return to Spain's squad

-June 2027: Contract end with Betis
+June 2027: Contract extension with Betis

 In December 2023, Isco extended his contract with Betis until June 2027.